 The direction of your senior officer to resume your job is baseless.
 He has no evidence to prove that you have made a false medical claim.
 Opinion of the CMO regarding your medical documents is still pending.
 He sent three notices without checking the veracity of those medical documents.
 Hence, your request for extension of medical leave is genuine.

-Charge sheet is illegal
+Charge sheet without preliminary inquiry is illegal

 A charge sheet contains allegations which tend to set out the nature of accusation.
 There must be some evidence in support of the accusation.
 Those evidence should prima facie prove that the delinquent employee has committed any negligence in performance of official duty or breach or conduct etc. In nutshell a charge sheet should briefly disclose the misconduct of an employee and prima facie evidence thereof.

 The disciplinary authority who takes cognisance of misconduct issues a charge sheet.
 He is bound by law to follow the principle of natural justice and mandatory safeguard of Article 311 of the Constitution of India while issuing a charge sheet.
+Hence issuing charge sheet without holding a preliminary inquiry or show cause notice is illegal.

 “No such person as aforesaid shall be dismissed or removed or reduced in rank except after an inquiry in which he has been informed of the charges against him and given a reasonable opportunity….”Article 311(2) of the Constitution of India